Course Outline

 Overview of MLflow Features and Architecture

-• Utilizing the MLflow command-line interface (CLI).
+• Utilizing the MLflow command-line interface (CLI) to streamline operations.

-• Navigating the MLflow user interface.
+• Navigating the MLflow user interface to monitor and manage projects effectively.

 Setting up MLflow for Government

-• Installation in a public cloud environment.
+• Installing MLflow in a public cloud environment to leverage scalable resources.

 Preparing the Development Environment